Italy reports coronavirus case in Sicily, first south of Rome

 Esselunga, one of the biggest supermarket chains in northern Italy, said it was capable of keeping branches fully stocked and that shoppers had no need to buy any more than normal.

-additional reporting by Elvira Pollina in Milan, writing by Gavin Jones and James Mackenzie, editing by Ed Osmond
+additional reporting by Elvira Pollina in Milan, writing by Gavin Jones and James Mackenzie, editing by Ed Osmond and Crispian Balmer